apache/mxnet/docs/tutorials/onnx/inference_on_onnx_model.md

 ## Downloading a model from the ONNX model zoo

-We download a pre-trained model, in our case the [vgg16](https://arxiv.org/abs/1409.1556) model, trained on [ImageNet](http://www.image-net.org/) from the [ONNX model zoo](https://github.com/onnx/models).
-The model comes packaged in an archive `tar.gz` file containing an `model.onnx` model file and some sample input/output data.
+We download a pre-trained model, in our case the [GoogleNet](https://arxiv.org/abs/1409.4842) model, trained on [ImageNet](http://www.image-net.org/) from the [ONNX model zoo](https://github.com/onnx/models).
+The model comes packaged in an archive `tar.gz` file containing an `model.onnx` model file.

 ```python